Nilstrieb/miri/CONTRIBUTING.md

 In addition, you can set `MIRI_BACKTRACE=1` to get a backtrace of where an evaluation error was originally raised.

+#### UI testing

+We use ui-testing in miri, meaning we generate `.stderr` and `.stdout` files for the output produced by miri.
+You can use `./miri bless` to automatically (re)generate these files when you add new tests or change how miri presents certain output.

+Note that when you also use `MIRIFLAGS` to change optimizations and similar, the ui output will change in unexpected ways, so we ignore that output for now.
+In order to still be able to run the other checks, use `MIRI_SKIP_UI_CHECKS=1 ./miri test`.

 ### Testing `cargo miri`

 Working with the driver directly gives you full control, but you also lose all